A rock guitarist since the 1970s, Kelley has been a fan of rock, blues and jazz since the 1960s.

 Kurt Cobain’s said, “It’s better to burn out than to fade away.”
 That’s what grunge group Nirvana did in the early 1990s.
 Led by edgy, reclusive, unkempt, nonconformist Kurt Cobain, the hard rock triumvirate hit pay dirt with the release of their second album, Nevermind, widely considered a rock classic.
 Backing up Cobain, Chris Novoselic played bass and Dave Grohl the drums.
 Then Cobain married blonde bombshell Courtney Love, who had her own rock group, Hole, and then the couple became America’s most reviled rock superstars, mainly because they were both heroin addicts and, perhaps even worse, didn’t seem to give a shit about it.

 Then Nirvana released Incesticide, a modest work at best.
 But their third album, In Utero, was another exceptional one, particularly the very popular tunes “Heart-Shaped Box” and “Rape Me,” which the trio performed on Saturday Night Live (at which point having added another guitarist).
 After that, Cobain started losing his way, spending $400 per day on heroin.
 He died in April 1994 with an apparent self-inflicted gunshot wound to the head (some think he was murdered).
-Since then, Nirvana hasn’t resurrected itself – except, that is, at the 12/12/12 Concert with Sir Paul McCartney!
+Since then, Nirvana, featuring Pat Smear on the guitar, played at the 12/12/2012 Concert with Sir Paul McCartney; it has also performed on other occasions in the 2010s.

 7. Crosby, Stills and Nash